lamvng/crypto-calculator/README.md

 # Cryptographic Calculator

-This project is to create a simple application allowing users to perform several cryptographic operations, such as asymmetrical encryption (RSA), asymmetric encryption (DES & AES), hash functions (MD5) and message authentication code (HMAC).
+This project is to create a simple application allowing users to perform several cryptographic operations, such as symmetrical encryption (RSA), asymmetric encryption (DES & AES), hash functions (MD5) and message authentication code (HMAC).

 ### Requirements and Installation